sportsdunia logo

 Advertisement

 For map rotation, Abyss is coming back again into ranked mode, and Icebox is not in the pool anymore.
-They also make some smaller changes, like when Sova uses ultimate, now the visual is clearer, so players can react a little easier.
+They also make some smaller changes, like when Sova uses her ultimate; now the visual is clearer, so players can react a little easier.

 Altogether, this update makes the game lean toward stronger defensive play, with safer options when retaking the site.
-Team is now trying to hold the site with a safer setup and also controlling the tempo better, while the attack side also has some extra ways to make the post plant position less dangerous.
-This tier list is showing those adjustments, also reflecting what pro play is doing now, and the ranked ladder result with the current map rotation.
+The team is now trying to hold the site with a safer setup and also controlling the tempo better, while the attack side also has some extra ways to make the post-plant position less dangerous.
+This Valorant tier list is showing those adjustments, also reflecting what pro play is doing now and the ranked ladder result with the current map rotation.

 S-Tier